cpattaroni/project-breathingtogether-wheeze/README.md

 # Breathing Together wheeze project

-This repository contains the R code and documentation for the manuscript entitled _" Children who have wheezed in early life exhibit bacterial, not fungal or viral, dysbiosis and a systemic monocyte immune signature"_.
+This repository contains the R code and documentation for the manuscript entitled _"Children who have wheezed in early life exhibit bacterial, not fungal or viral, dysbiosis and a systemic monocyte immune signature"_.
 The analysis integrates multi-omics data to explore host-microbial interactions in the context of wheeze in early-life.

 ## Contents